uphold/enterprise-widget-sdk/packages/payment-widget-web-sdk/README.md

-# payment-widget-js-sdk
+# payment-widget-web-sdk

-Javascript SDK for the Enterprise Payment Widget.
+A Web SDK for the Enterprise Payment Widget.

 ## Tech stack